Nick Rose (lacrosse)

-Nick Rose (born February 11, 1988) is a Canadian professional box lacrosse goaltender currently playing for the Calgary Roughnecks of the National Lacrosse League (NLL).
+Nick Rose (born February 11, 1988) is a Canadian professional box lacrosse goaltender currently playing for the Toronto Rock of the National Lacrosse League (NLL).
 He is also the current president and general manager of the Orangeville Northmen of the Ontario Junior Lacrosse League (OJLL).
 He was drafted 28th overall by the Toronto Rock in the 2008 NLL Entry Draft.

 Early life and education

 Rose was born on February 11, 1988, in Orangeville, Ontario, Canada.
 His father Tony, a former lacrosse player, died when Rose was two years old and an arena was named in his honour.